High-speed rail in Switzerland: Rail 2000

-The first stage of the Rail 2000 project finished in 2005, included a new high-speed rail track between Bern and Olten with an operating speed of 200 km/h.
+In 1982, the Swiss government, in an effort to increase the effectiveness of their recently introduced regular interval time table, planned and executed the Rail 2000 project in 1987.
+The first stage of the Rail 2000 project, a route connecting Mattstetten and Rothrist, finished in December of 2004.
+After the projects completion, the majority of Swiss citizens felt as if their needs were met.

 The second stage of Rail 2000, still in project, includes line upgrades in the Valais canton (200 km/h) and between Biel and Solothurn (also 200 km/h).

 The NRLA project is the centerpiece of the Central European rail network.

 NRLA project

 New Railway Link through the Alps (NRLA; Neue Eisenbahn-Alpentransversale, NEAT, nouvelle ligne ferroviaire à travers les Alpes, NLFA, Nuova ferrovia transalpina, NFTA), is a Swiss construction project for faster north-south rail links across the Swiss Alps.
 It includes three completed base tunnels several hundred metres below the existing apex tunnels, the 57 km Gotthard Base Tunnel, the 35 km Lötschberg Base Tunnel, and the 15 km Ceneri Base Tunnel.
 The NRLA also includes the Zimmerberg Base Tunnel for which only Phase I has been completed, in 2003, with an operating speed of 160 km/h, and Phase II remains in project.

 NRLA project is building faster north-south tracks across the Swiss Alps by constructing base tunnels several hundred metres below the level of the current tunnels.
 The 35 km Lötschberg Base Tunnel opened in 2007 where New Pendolino trains run.
 The 57 km Gotthard Base Tunnel opened on 1 June 2016.
 The 15 km Ceneri Base Tunnel opened on 4 September 2020.

 However, the slow speed of lines between the NRLA tunnels (Ceneri Base Tunnel, Gotthard Base Tunnel and Zimmerberg Base Tunnel to name but a few) means that the capacity of Zürich-Milan services will remain limited until the speeds can be increased, given the strong negative effect of mixed rail speeds on capacity.